Effective Field Theory descriptions of Higgs boson pair production: HEFT and SMEFT tools

 \chapter{HEFT and SMEFT tools}

-Higgs boson pair production in gluon fusion at NLO with full top quark mass dependence has been calculated in Refs.~\cite{Borowka:2016ehy,Borowka:2016ypz,Baglio:2018lrj,Baglio:2020ini} and has been implemented in the publicly available codes {\tt ggHH}~\cite{Heinrich:2017kxx,Heinrich:2019bkc,Heinrich:2020ckp} and {\tt ggHH\_SMEFT}~\cite{Heinrich:2022idm}.
+Higgs boson pair production in gluon fusion at NLO QCD with full top quark mass dependence has been calculated in Refs.~\cite{Borowka:2016ehy,Borowka:2016ypz,Baglio:2018lrj,Baglio:2020ini}.
+Recently, the NLO QCD corrections based on analytic expressions in a combined $p_T$-- and high-energy expansion also have become available~\cite{Bagnaschi:2023rbx}, allowing for fast variations of the top quark mass renormalisation scheme.
+The corrections calculated in~\cite{Borowka:2016ehy,Borowka:2016ypz} have been implemented in the publicly available codes {\tt ggHH}~\cite{Heinrich:2017kxx,Heinrich:2019bkc,Heinrich:2020ckp} and {\tt ggHH\_SMEFT}~\cite{Heinrich:2022idm,Heinrich:2023rsd}.
 The code {\tt ggHH} is based on the non-linear EFT framework (HEFT) described in Chapter~\ref{sec:EFTbasis} and allows for the variation of all five Wilson coefficients relevant to this process up to chiral dimension four and NLO QCD.
 The {\tt ggHH\_SMEFT} code is based on SMEFT and will be described in more detail below.
 The application of the HEFT framework to Higgs boson pair production at NLO QCD has been worked out in Ref.~\cite{Buchalla:2018yce}, where NLO results were presented for the twelve LO benchmark points defined in Ref.~\cite{Carvalho:2015ttv}.
 In Ref.~\cite{Capozi:2019xsi}, shapes of the Higgs boson pair invariant mass distribution $\mhh$ were analysed in the 5-dimensional space of anomalous couplings using machine learning techniques to classify $\mhh$ shapes, starting from NLO predictions.
 This analysis resulted in seven NLO benchmark points.
 Some of these benchmark points have been updated in Ref.~\cite{Heinrich:2022idm} to be compatible with current experimental constraints, while we will update here additional ones.